transferwise/pipelinewise/_sources/project/about.rst.txt

 -------

-PipelineWise was started in August 2018 by Peter Kosztolanyi at TransferWise and the project may be open sourced in the near future.
+PipelineWise was started in August 2018 by Peter Kosztolanyi at TransferWise and the project was open sourced at the end of August 2019.

 Committers
 ----------